Exam for Cranial Nerve 7 Dysfunction

 Exam:

-Neurologic Exam (Full exam always required for evaluation of a neurologic symptoms or condition).
+Neurologic Exam (Full exam always required for evaluation of a neurologic symptom or condition).
 Specific exam maneuvers relevant to the evaluation of this presenting symptom includes:

 Mental status: Any abnormality may suggest a meningitic process